 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost sharing assistance For South Carolina, the ADAP is called the South Carolina AIDS Drug Assistance Program and is administered by the South Carolina Department of Health and Environmental Control.
+Medicare Part D prescription drugs that are also covered by ADAP qualify for prescription cost-sharing assistance for South Carolina.
+The ADAP is called the South Carolina AIDS Drug Assistance Program and is administered by the South Carolina Department of Health and Environmental Control.
 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.

-If you are currently enrolled in an ADAP, it can continue to provide you with Medicare Part D prescription cost sharing assistance for drugs on the ADAP formulary.
+If you are currently enrolled in an ADAP, it can continue to provide you with Medicare Part D prescription cost-sharing assistance for drugs on the ADAP formulary.
 In order to be sure you continue receiving this assistance, please notify your local ADAP enrollment worker of any changes in your Medicare Part D plan name or policy number.
+To contact the South Carolina ADAP, please call 1-800-856-9954.